 HubSpot is king of the content marketing and inbound marketing universe, and for good reason.
-It’s an all-in-one tool that has literally everything you need to start and sustain a successful marketing program - including marketing automation, templates, building tools for email campaigns, websites, and landing pages, deep analytics tools, and endless content explaining how to be a blogging and social media superstar.
+It’s an all-in-one B2B marketing tool that has literally everything you need to start and sustain a successful marketing program - including marketing automation, templates, building tools for email campaigns, websites, and landing pages, deep analytics tools, and endless content explaining how to be a blogging and social media superstar.
 The Pro edition includes full Salesforce integration, too.
 This is marketing automation at its sleekest and most powerful, and it gets better with each passing year.

 Best for: Any marketing or sales team that wants to get started the right way or make what they’re already doing the very best it can be.

 In terms of sheer functionality, Eloqua is without equal among marketing automation platforms: a sophisticated, enterprise-grade platform that covers every inch of the field for modern digital marketing operations.
 Many of the products in this Guide distinguish themselves by being lightweight, agile, and affordable.
 Eloqua is not one of those products.
 It’s built for big-time companies with Ph.D-level digital marketing practitioners at the helm.
 A nuclear option that can deliver the maximum firepower and revenue impacts to major league marketing organizations.

 Best for: Large marketing teams with equally large budgets, complex operations, and plentiful marketing automation experience.